Heritage’s architecture education program for third graders!

 Tours are offered Tuesday and Wednesday mornings, and the house is an easy walk to Lafayette Park for a picnic lunch afterward (lunch arrangements can be made in the case of rain).
 The Heritage Hikes program is free to San Francisco schools, but donations are always accepted.

 Want to learn more or arrange a visit?
-Contact Heritage’s volunteer coordinator Dorothy Boylan at 415-441-3000 x24 or email@example.com.
+Contact Heritage’s administrative and volunteer coordinator John Adams at 415-441-3000 x25 or email@example.com.
 You can also contact Heritage Hikes docent JoAnn Stewart at firstname.lastname@example.org.

 Space is limited, so please contact us soon!